jarviscanada/jarvis_data_eng_JulieNguyen/README.md

 # Julie Nguyen .
 Jarvis Consulting

-I am a recent graduate from Ryerson University with a Bachelor of Science (Honours) (BSc(Hons)) in Computer Science.
+I am a recent graduate from Ryerson University with a Bachelor of Science (Honours) in Computer Science.
 During my education, I had the opportunity to study software engineering, database systems, and data mining, solidifying my programming fundamentals and gaining a strong interest in software development.
 Currently, I am a software developer at Jarvis Consulting Group.
 At Jarvis, I am developing my skill sets using agile software development practices and working hands-on with applications of new technologies (Docker, REST APIs, Springboot, etc.).
 I am a strong problem-solver, fast-learner and team player who is excited to face new challenges and contribute to the success of a team as a Data Engineer.

 ## Skills